This BLOG On Two FHA Loans At The Same Time Mortgage Guidelines Was UPDATED On January 13th, 2019

 - That person can qualify for a second FHA loan even though they are currently a co-borrower

-- Non-occupant co-borrowers can qualify for a FHA Loan for their own home purchase and the debt to income ratio on the co-signed loan will not count as long as the main borrower can provide proof that they have been making payments for the past 12 months and NOT the co-borrower
+- The debt to income ratio on the co-signed loan will not count as long as the main borrower can provide proof that they have been making payments for the past 12 months and NOT the co-borrower

 FHA Guidelines FOR Two FHA Loans At The Same Time